Built for the guild

 Penguin Magic and Vanishing Inc are marketplaces that own your audience — they list your effect, take a percentage, and your buyer never knows your name well enough to follow you directly

 The magic marketplace model works fine if your goal is volume distribution of a commercial effect to anonymous buyers who find it through search.
 It doesn't work if your goal is building a named identity in the community — the kind of name that makes practitioners seek you out for the next release, follow your handling development over time, or enroll in your lecture series because they trust your approach.
 When you release an effect through Penguin Magic, the buyer's relationship is with Penguin, not with you.
-The email confirmation goes to a Penguin address.
-The follow-on purchase recommendation comes from Penguin's algorithm.
-Your name appears in the product listing, but you have no subscriber, no direct contact, and no way to tell that buyer about your next release without going back through the marketplace and paying the same percentage again.
 A custom-deck release, a lecture download, a gimmick tutorial PDF — these should be building your audience, not Penguin's.
 The infrastructure that makes that possible is a VeloCMS blog with your own domain, your own subscriber list, and a BYOK Stripe checkout where every sale captures a buyer you can contact directly next time.

 The Magic Cafe forum is useful for quick effect discussion but structurally hostile to long-form sleight documentation — your double-lift handling variation drowns in 200 replies with no searchable permalink